mkh-b/portfolio/README.md

 - Determine the average salary for each category.
 - Investigate if there is a significance gender pay gap.
 - Analyze the salary distribution across different job titles and education levels.
-- Study the impact and inflence of the years of experience and age on the salary levels.
+- Study the influence of the years of experience on the salary levels.
+- Study the impact of the education level and how it affects salary levels.
+- Identify the highest paid employees of the dataset, and which jobs they worked.
+- Analyze the correlation between the variables "Age" and "Salary".

 **Tools used:** MySQL, Google Looker Studio.

 ![salarydata_viz_page-0001](https://github.com/user-attachments/assets/c31b70ca-13e0-4584-9b5f-a27151e6bf48)

+### The process:
+**Data cleaning and pre-processing:**
+The initial dataset is raw and presents data with multiple mistakes, it wasn't possible to start the analysis right away, I used MySQL to clean & transform the data.